Liang-ZX/HKU-DASC7606-A1/README.md

 ```bash
 python eval.py --split 'test' --output_file "./result.pkl"
 ```

+**Hint: please pay attention to the threshold set in the evaluation pipeline.
+It affects mAP a lot.**

 ### 2.2 Submitting the Model Outputs of the Test Data
 You should train your model on the **train+val** part, and you should generate and submit the outputs of the test part with your trained detection model.